Bayesian Clustering for Continuous-Time Hidden Markov Models: The CTHMM-GLM model

 \section{The CTHMM-GLM model}

-We presume that, for a single individual, a sequence $\{O_1,\ldots,O_T\}$ of status-related variables is observed at time points $\{\tau_1,\dots,\tau_T\}$.
+We presume that, for a single individual, a sequence $\{O_1,\ldots,O_T\}$ of health status-related variables is observed at time points $\{\tau_1,\dots,\tau_T\}$.
 A latent process $\{X_s\}$ ($s \in \mathbb{R}^+$), representing the health status for a condition of interest, is assumed to be a continuous-time Markov chain (CTMC) with parameters $\left(\pi ,Q \right)$, where $\pi$ is the initial distribution and $Q$ is the infinitesimal generator, taking values on the finite state space $\{1,2,\ldots,K\}$.
 The assumption of a finite state space for the latent process is justified in many real cases, such as the real example in \cite{luocthmm2018a}, and corresponds to conceptual stages in the progression of the underlying disease process.
-However, given limits in knowledge, such discrete models are undoubtedly an approximation in general.
-The observation process $O\left| {X_s,B} \right.$ is presumed to follow an ${\text{Exponential Family}}\left( {{B},X_s} \right)$, and $B$ is the coefficient matrix containing the GLM coefficients for each latent state. \cite{luocthmm2018a} developed likelihood and Bayesian inference procedures for this model using expectation-maximization (EM) algorithm and MCMC approaches (the Supplement gives details of the likelihood construction and the Bayesian hierarchical model).
-Observations are indexed using an integer index (that is, $O_t$), and the latent process using a continuous-valued index (that is, $X_{\tau_t}$).
-The following diagram provides a schematic of the presumed data generating structure for one subject.
+However such discrete models are undoubtedly an approximation in general.
+The observation process $O\left| {X_s,B} \right.$ is presumed to follow an exponential family, with